eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 * Response Payload:
   * Installed containers serialized in JSON format

-The following JSON message is an example what this request outputs:
+The following JSON message is an example of what this request outputs:

     {
       "containers":